Some people get Part A & Part B automatically

 You need to sign up for Part A and Part B if:

-- You aren't getting Social Security or Railroad Retirement Board benefits (for example, because you're still working).
+- You aren't getting Social Security or RRB benefits (for example, because you're still working).

 - You qualify for Medicare because you have End-Stage Renal Disease (ESRD).

-When can I sign up for Parts A & B?
+When can I sign up for Part A & Part B?

-How to sign up for Part A & Part B
+How can I sign up for Part A & Part B?

 - Apply online at Social Security.